uqlibrary/technology-training/OpenRefine/openrefine.md

 This is more efficient than a text facet, as it will only give two categories.

-#### Filters

-You can also apply a **text filter** to your data.
-In the column drop-down menu, you can use the `Text filter` item and specify any string you want to filter for.

-For example, try filtering the `Subjects` column with the term `physic`.

 > When you filter your data with facets or text filters, remember that any operation that you carry out will only apply to the filtered data.

 #### Amending data